Guardians-DSC/API-HoCo/api.md

 ## Lista as atividades cadastradas do aluno

-Retorna uma lista contendo todas as atividades cadastradas do aluno.
+Retorna uma lista contendo todas as atividades adicionadas do aluno.

 + URL